Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful for very helpful discussions with Nils Andersson, Fabian Gittins, P\'eter Petreczky, and Charles Hailey.
-The authors thank Nils Andersson, P\'eter Petreczky, and Charles Hailey for reviewing the manuscript and providing constructive feedback.
+The authors are grateful to Nils Andersson, Fabian Gittins, P\'eter Petreczky, Charles Hailey, and Benjamin Owen for very helpful discussions as well as reviewing the manuscript and providing constructive feedback.
 The authors thank Columbia University in the City of New York and the University of Florida for their generous support.
 The Columbia Experimental Gravity group is grateful for the generous support of Columbia University.
 A.S. is grateful for the support of the Columbia College Science Research Fellows program and the Heinrich, CC Summer Research Fellowship.
-L.A. is grateful for the Columbia Undergraduate Scholars Program Summer Enhancement Fellowship and the Columbia Center for Career Education Summer Funding Program.
+L.M.B.A. is grateful for the Columbia Undergraduate Scholars Program Summer Enhancement Fellowship and the Columbia Center for Career Education Summer Funding Program.
 G.S. is grateful for the generous support of the Columbia University Department of Mathematics Research Experience for Undergraduates program.
 I.L. is grateful for the generous support of the Columbia University Amgen Scholars program.
 I.B. acknowledges the support of the Alfred P. Sloan Foundation and NSF grants PHY-1911796 and PHY-2110060.